-A New Haven staple for more than 70 years, Consiglio's is still family-run and stands out with a few modern flourishes: A food truck that brings authentic Italian fare to local events, and Murder Mystery dinners to entertain customers.
+A New Haven staple for more than 70 years, Consiglio's is still family-run and stands out with a few modern flourishes: a food truck that brings authentic Italian fare to local events and murder-mystery dinners to entertain customers.
 It's still the food that rules: Reviewers say the homemade cavatelli with braciole can't be beat.

-Nino's, opened in 1968 and claims to be the oldest family-owned Italian restaurant in Atlanta.
+Nino's opened in 1968 and claims to be the oldest family-owned Italian restaurant in Atlanta.
 It also has an impressive roster of celebrity guests, including Paul Newman and Kenny Rogers.
 Zagat praises the "red-sauce fare with old-time flair," awarding particularly high marks for both food and service.

 The Northern Italian food is top-notch, but customers also appreciate the hand-painted floor-to-ceiling copies of Michelangelo's frescoes at cozy Café Sistina.
-Gayot recommends sticking to the menu's traditional staples, like a starter of bruschetta followed by the linguine alla putenesca.
+Gayot recommends sticking to the menu's traditional staples, like a starter of bruschetta followed by the linguine alla puttanesca.

 Popular Luciano's bills itself as "Boise's favorite hole-in-the-wall local Italian restaurant," and TripAdvisor reviewers confirm that it's a great place for a classic, unpretentious meal.
 Dinner often comes with a wait (reservations aren't accepted), but diners say the pasta and warm ciabatta are worth the wait.

-Iaria's, opened in 1933 and is the very definition of an old-school, hole-in-the-wall Italian joint with its red booths and neon signs.
+Iaria's opened in 1933 and is the very definition of an old-school, hole-in-the-wall Italian joint, with its red booths and neon signs.
 Diners say the lasagna and cannoli are both worth a trip, and the red sauce is a winner for anyone who likes it on the sweeter side.

 City: Des Moines

-Tucked alongside scores of other Italian joints in Boston's famed North End, La Famiglia Giorgio still manages to stand out with its heaping portions of Roman cooking, served family-style.
+Tucked alongside scores of other Italian joints in Boston's famed North End, La Famiglia Giorgio's still manages to stand out with its heaping portions of Roman cooking, served family-style.
 Diners say one way to save is by coming at lunch and getting the generously portioned sampler of five different dishes for just $8.
 Save room for cannoli, they recommend.